-Frontgate uses premium-quality powdercoated cast aluminum for all of our aluminum outdoor furniture.
+Frontgate uses premium-quality powdercoated aluminum for all of our aluminum outdoor furniture.
 It does not oxidize and it does not require a deeper cleaning.

 If there are scuff marks, you can remove them using a soft cloth with a non abrasive cleaning product.
 Thoroughly rinse with clean water when done.

 Frontgate uses high-performance, all-weather, high-density polyethylene (HDPE) resin wicker for all of our wicker outdoor furniture.

 The textured surface means you’ll want to use a brush with long, soft bristles for most of the cleaning, and an extra-soft toothbrush for areas that require more attention.

 Spray a piece of furniture with clean water and then apply either warm, soapy water or a mild multisurface cleaner.
 Scrub with the brush and, as soon as you are done, rinse thoroughly with clean water to prevent stains from forming.